-Address by Mr Guy Debelle, Assistant Governor (Financial Markets) of the Reserve Bank of Australia, to the FX Week Australia conference, Sydney, 17 March 2016.
+Speech by Mr Guy Debelle, Assistant Governor (Financial Markets) of the Reserve Bank of Australia, at the FX Week Asia conference, Singapore, 31 August 2016.

-Today, I will talk about the Global Code of Conduct for the Foreign exchange market.
-I will reiterate the motivation for the work we are doing, then update you on where we are at with the process and outline the way forward.
+Thank you for having me here today to talk about the Global Code of Conduct for the Foreign Exchange Market.
+As you may know, Phase 1 of the Code was launched in New York in late May.1 Today I will reiterate the motivation for the work we are doing on the Global Code, then update you on where we are at with the process and outline the way forward.

 Why is the work going on?
 As I have stated on previous occasions, the foreign exchange (FX) industry is suffering from a lack of trust in its functioning.
 This lack of trust is evident both between participants in the market, but at least as importantly, between the public and the market.
 The market needs to move toward a more favourable and desirable location, and allow participants to have much greater confidence that the market is functioning appropriately.